 Scenic (an Australian-based company) offers some of the world’s best river cruises.

 Want to discover the historic riches of Normandy on a Seine River cruise?
 The scenes are a kaleidoscope of castles, gardens, artist studios and museums – all explored from a Scenic “space ship” with cool sun-room balconies.

 If you’re itching to go bicycling on a river cruise, check out these great cycling cruises.

 Feel the wind in your hair when you sail (yes, really sail!) the Caribbean with Star Clippers.
 The unspoiled islands are a treat too.
 (Hello Iles des Saintes!)

-And have you considered a chartered yacht holiday?
-They’re not just for the rich and famous :-).
+And have you considered a chartering a yacht?
+Private yacht charters aren’t just for the rich and famous anymore.